solspace/ee-freeform/documentation/forms-composer.md

 ## Composer <a href="#composer" id="composer" class="docs-anchor">#</a>

-Freeform Composer is an all-in-one interface that lets you take control of almost every aspect of your forms.
+Freeform Next Composer is an all-in-one interface that lets you take control of almost every aspect of your forms.
 Everything is at your fingertips.
 Before we get started, here's a few notes about Composer:

 * Composer is divided into 3 columns:
 	* **Fields** (left column) contains all of the available fields you can add to your form.
 	* **Layout** (center column) is where you actively see an interactive live preview of what your form will look like.
 	* **Property Editor** (right column) is where all your configuration will happen.
 Clicking on any field, page tab or settings icon inside Composer layout area will load its configuration options here.
 * Freeform Composer applies changes to fields instantly (no need to click save before you move on to adjust the next thing).
-We've also made the **Save and continue editing*** button and **⌘S** option conveniently accessible for you.
+We've also made the **Save*** button and **⌘S** option conveniently accessible for you.
 * Fields, special fields and mailing lists are all drag and drop.
 Drag them on to add them.
 Drag them around to move them.
 * Freeform Composer tries to handle as much work for you as possible.
 It will auto-split rows into columns to fit your fields beside each other, if you wish (to a maximum of 4 columns).
 * As mentioned in the [Fields & Field Types documentation](fields-field-types.md), fields are global and available to all forms, but they can also be overwritten per form.
 This allows you to save time reusing existing fields when making other forms, but also gives you flexibility to make adjustments to them when needed.